 The formularies of the two documents are nearly identical.
 Following the religious invocation (basmala), the text begins with the verb aqarra, commonly used at the start of debt acknowledgments from this period.
 This is followed by the debtor’s name and a formula stating that the debtor is of sound mind and body (fī siḥḥat ʿaqli-hi wa-badni-hi), legally competent (jawāz amrihi), and acting freely and without coercion (ghayr mukrah wa-lā mujbar).
 The text then specifies the name of the creditor using the formula an ʿalayhi wa-ʿinda-ha wa-qibali-hi wa-fī khāliṣ mālihi wa-dhimmatihi li-fulān (“is indebted and liable, from his own resources and under his responsibility, to”).
 The nature of the obligation is detailed with the preposition min, followed by the amount in irdabbs.
 It is declared binding (daynan thābitan wa-ḥaqqan wājiban lāziman), with an explicit acknowledgment made in the presence of witnesses (iʿtarafa lahu bi-dhālika ʿinda shuhūd hādhā l-wathīqa).
 Further, the individual commits not to evade repayment in any way (ʿan al-khurūj min al-dayn).
 The acknowledgment is made explicitly “under the guarantee” of a third party (bi-ḍamān fulān), a detail that needs further discussion.
 The document concludes by noting that witnesses were called to testify (ashhada ʿalā nafsihi), with the date also specified.
-Finally, the two witness statementsattestations follow, each beginning with the customary shahida (“He testified”) followed by the witness’ name.
+Finally, the two witness statements follow, each beginning with the customary shahida (“He testified”) followed by the witness’ name.

 #articleHeader